Gold Coast Termite inspection

 • It will specify if any further inspections are required.

-This last point is important as the standard termite inspection is a visual termite inspection, it does not include moving furniture or removing parts of walls to investigate areas of concern.
+This last point is important, as the standard termite inspection is a visual inspection, it does not include moving furniture or removing parts of walls to investigate areas of concern.
 Although technology may be used to "see" what is going on behind the walls, the inspection does not include drilling walls to better see the level of activity and damage.
 This is called an invasive inspection and may be recommended.
 Other recommendations may also be made to improve access, especially if areas of the roof or sub-floor cannot be access, thus preventing a thorough inspection.

 A termite inspection is part of a termite treatment process

-Although most customers have annual termite inspections as part of their property termite management plan, termite inspections are also the critical first step in assessing a property under attack from termites.
-In fact, termite professionals should not start a termite treatment unless a complete termite inspection has been carried out.
+Although most customers have annual termite inspections as part of their property termite management plan, these inspections are also the critical first step in assessing a property under attack from termites.
+In fact, termite professionals should not start a termite treatment unless a complete inspection has been carried out.
 Often quotes for termite treatments will have been made without an inspection being carried out, mainly resulting from the desire of many homeowners to get a free quote.
 The pest professional has to make certain assumptions in providing this quote.
 However, an inspection does need to be carried out before any treatment takes place and should the pest professional make some unusual discovery, the termite treatment recommendation may need to be changed.

 • What species of termite is attacking the building?
 (Is there more than one species?)